-As a serial social entrepreneur, Carolyn has been promoting good mental health and wellbeing in community settings for several years, and has led the development of The Good Mental Health Cooperative in Hampshire.
+Carolyn has worked with a range of social care organisations as a researcher, project manager and practice supervisor for trainee social workers.
+She has more than 40 years experience as a qualified social worker.
+As a serial social entrepreneur, Carolyn has been promoting good mental health and wellbeing in community settings since 2006, and is a founder director of the Good Mental Health Cooperative.
+She manages many of the projects developed in Hampshire over the past 10 years.
 She is author of The Layperson’s Guide to Good Mental Health: Your A-Z for a Happier Life, and regularly delivers workshops related to good mental health and recovery.